visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

    Choosing the tag.

 Now you can describe the release.
-Enter ``v3.3.3`` into the title and add the description as shown below.
+Enter ``v3.3.3`` for the title and add the description as shown below.

 .. figure:: images/Release-GitHubStep3.png